shuozhixu/academicwriting/README.md

 # Text editor

 First, what do we use to write?
 A text editor.
 Most people I know use either [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_Word) or [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 I recommend the latter.
 Similar to that multiple authors can collaborate on a Word document using [Google Docs](https://en.wikipedia.org/wiki/Google_Docs), people can do the same on a LaTeX document using [Overleaf](https://en.wikipedia.org/wiki/Overleaf).
 There are other LaTeX online services but Overleaf is the one I use.
 Just go to [its website](https://www.overleaf.com) and create an account.
+It supports [dark mode](https://chromewebstore.google.com/detail/overleaf-dark-mode/ppkjalpibdaiahjefbapemimobpkpond?pli=1).

 With Overleaf, you do not need to install any LaTeX-related software on your own computer.
 But if you want, you can.
 Follow [this page](https://www.latex-project.org/get).
-Also, you may use Overleaf in the [dark mode](https://chromewebstore.google.com/detail/overleaf-dark-mode/ppkjalpibdaiahjefbapemimobpkpond?pli=1).

 If you are a beginner of LaTeX, these references may be helpful: